iMerica/blog.imeri.ca/_posts/2013-11-26-ruby-combinatorics.md

 {% endhighlight %}

+#### Recap
 It would appear that for the first time in history, someone in marketing has exaggerated‎ the truth.
-There are actually 134,217,724 ways to configure a burrito at Freebirds :) .
+There are actually 134,217,724 ways to configure a burrito at Freebirds, not one billion :) .

-#### Summmary

-Solving combinatorical problems can quickly go in the wrong direction if you don't gain a good footing on the problem you're trying to solve.
+In summary, solving combinatorical problems can quickly go in the wrong direction if you don't gain a good footing on the problem you're trying to solve.
 As a general heuristic , when ordering or position of elements in your collection matter, look at using permutations to solve your problem.
 When you need to find unique subsets within a set, use combinations or powersets.